Email: BladderAndBowelService@elht.nhs.uk

 What we do

-The Bladder and Bowel Service provides a specialist nursing assessment, treatment and management service for those individuals experiencing bladder and bowel incontinence and chronic bladder and bowel conditions from the age of 4 years old.
+The Bladder and Bowel Service provides a specialist nursing assessment, treatment and management service for those individuals experiencing any bladder or bowel dysfunction from the age of 5 years.

-The service works closely with other community nursing disciplines and nursing and residential care homes in providing assessment and treatment for children and adults.
-The service works with Urology, Urogynaecology, Paediatrics, Colorectal Services and other health care professionals.
-The Bladder and Bowel Service is provided for the residents of East Lancashire and Blackburn with Darwen who are registered with a local GP Practitioner.
+The service works closely with other community disciplines, including care homes, in providing assessment and treatment.
+The service works with Urology, Urogynaecology, Paediatrics, Colorectal Services, and other healthcare professionals.
+The Bladder and Bowel Service is provided for the residents of Pennine Lancashire who are registered with a GP in the area.

 Please note when referring men to our service a prostate health review must be undertaken prior to referral.